 - 1 teaspoon vanilla extract or vanilla bean paste

 For the topping

-- 1 cup (250 ml) double cream (heavy whipping cream)
+- 250 ml (1 cup) double cream (heavy whipping cream)

 - 3–4 passionfruits

-- Preheat the oven to 350°F (180°C).
+- Preheat the oven to 180°C/350°F (without fan).

 - Turn the speed down to low and slowly add the caster sugar, one spoon at a time until the sugar is well incorporated.
-As you add the sugar, the mixture will start to become thick and glossy.
-Remember to scrape down the sides of the bowl.
-Rub a bit of the mixture between your fingertips to test if the sugar has been fully dissolved; if you don’t feel any grains of sugar, move onto the next step.
+As you add the sugar, the mixture will start to become thick and glossy, and stiff peaks will form when you lift the beaters.

 - Line a baking tray with baking paper and spoon the pavlova mixture onto the tray into a round shape.
 I like to dollop the mixture on top of each other into a high pile, and to then shape the pavlova from there – using this method ensures that your pavlova will have some height.

 - Bake for 1 hour and 15 minutes.
 Do not open the oven door during this time.